verrellvimalaputra/PizzaServeAPI/doc/tooling/README.md

 - How to delay a job until another job is done:

+Use the “needs” keyword and specify which job

+Ex:

+needs: test_job

 - How to change the image used in a task:

+Use the “image” keyword

+Ex:

+image: ruby:2.7

 - How do you start a task manually:

+Use the “when” keyword

+Ex:

+when: manual

 - The Script part of the config file - what is it good for?

+It is used to define the commands that must be carried out as part of the job when it is executed

 - If I want a task to run for every branch I put it into the stage ??

+build

 - If I want a task to run for every merge request I put it into the stage ??

+test

 - If I want a task to run for every commit to the main branch I put it into the stage ??

+deploy

 # flake8 / flakeheaven